Magicshitter/Bad-optimizer/README.md

-# Shitty-optimizer
+# Bad-optimizer
-A shitty optimizer I made for Fortnite
+A Bad optimizer I made for Fortnite